Criminal Appellate Attorney

 - The sentence in your case exceeded the maximum punishment allowed by the legislature, or your sentence was improperly enhanced as a Habitual Felony Offender or Prison Release Re-offender.

 A longstanding principle of appellate law, sometimes referred to as the “tipsy coachman” doctrine, allows an appellate court to affirm a trial court that reaches the right result, but for the wrong reasons so long as there is any basis which would support the judgment in the record.
 Robertson v.
 State, 829 So.2d 901, 906 (Fla.
 2002).

 Appellate Bond or Bond Pending Appeal

 While the appeal is being pursued, an experienced attorney can seek a bond pending appeal.
-In arguing for a bond pending appeal we strive to show the court all of the grounds for the appeal, and that those grounds show errors that are open to debate about which reasonable questions exists on appeal.
+In arguing for a bond pending appeal we show the court the reasons that bond.
+Those reasons are based on the merits for the grounds for the appeal.